Employers Will Often Try To Blur The Lines

 What does this mean?
 Basically, you must demonstrate a connection between your injury and your work duties.
 Doing this mostly depends on the nature of your job and the particular circumstances that led to your injury.
 For example, if you are a construction worker in San Diego and were hurt in a fall from collapsed scaffolding, it should be fairly simple to show that your injury arose out of the course of your employment.

-If you suffered an injury in California and are not sure whether it qualifies as an employment injury under California’s workers’ compensation laws, talk to attorney Eric M. Overholt in San Diego.
-Mr. Overholt has decades of experience helping injured workers fight for the benefits they are entitled to.
+If you suffered an injury in California and are not sure whether it qualifies as an employment injury under California’s workers’ compensation laws, talk to the Law Office of Eric M. Overholt in San Diego.
+Our attorney has decades of experience helping injured workers fight for the benefits they are entitled to.

 Note that the law imposes certain restrictions on workers’ comp claims.
 For instance, generally, workers cannot collect workers’ comp for injuries sustained on their commute to or from work, though exceptions exist.
 Also, injuries resulting from a practical joke gone wrong or horseplay may not be covered, depending on how much the employer typically tolerates that kind of behavior and whether the injured worker was directly involved.